-3. Experiment with bold contrasts with this colourful hallway paint idea
+3. Experiment with bold contrasts with this colorful hallway paint idea

 A pairing of intense shades is guaranteed to elevate your hallway from the most forgettable space in the house to statement interior.
-Don’t be afraid to go bold with your hallway colours – it’s all about making sure that they harmonise, which you can ensure by picking tones that can compete equally.
-Use the darker colour on the lower half of the wall to keep the hallway feeling as spacious as possible.
+Don’t be afraid to go bold with your hallway colors – it’s all about making sure that they harmonize, which you can ensure by picking tones that can compete equally.
+Use the darker color on the lower half of the wall to keep the hallway feeling as spacious as possible.

 Take inspiration from this example, in Midnight Navy and Scottish Pine by Crown Paints.
-Check out our guide to using a colour wheel for interior design and colour scheming if you want more advice on how to use bolder paint colours in your hallway.
+Check out our guide to using a color wheel for interior design and color scheming if you want more advice on how to use bolder paint colors in your hallway.

 4. Create a warm welcome with peachy pastels

-If going for a bold clash isn’t going to work for your hallway colours, you can still experiment with contrasting shades and colour blocking, all the while keeping things safely neutral with an off-white scheme and nearly matching tones.
+If going for a bold clash isn’t going to work for your hallway colors, you can still experiment with contrasting shades and color blocking, all the while keeping things safely neutral with an off-white scheme and nearly matching tones.
 Want a contemporary feel?
 Introduce warm, peachy pinks into your hallway; they look fab matched with white paintwork and richly-grained mid-tone wood.

-5. Get maximum effect from your favourite hallway colours
+5. Get maximum effect from your favorite hallway colors

-Top tip: When buying paint for your hallway, look out for brands offer the same range of colours for wood and walls so you know you can easily find a perfect match.
+Top tip: When buying paint for your hallway, look out for brands offer the same range of colors for wood and walls so you know you can easily find a perfect match.

 6. Create an accent with a line